hyperledger/fabric-sdk-py/docs/tutorial.md

 ## 4. Query Informations

-By default, `query` methods, if successful, return a decode response.
+By default, `query` methods returns a decoded response.

-But if you need to get the raw response from the ledger you can add `decode=False` in `query` method argument.
+If you need to get the raw response from the ledger you can add `decode=False` param.

+### 4.1 Basic Usage

 ```python
 from hfc.fabric import Client